-The Legislative Inspector General, acting through the Attorney General's office, may file pleadings with the Legislative Ethics Commission if the Attorney General finds that reasonable cause exists to think a violation has occurred.67 The Legislative Inspector General is required to post on the Internet a policy on handling and recording of investigations.68
+The Legislative Inspector General, acting through the Attorney General's office, may file pleadings with the Legislative Ethics Commission if the Attorney General finds that reasonable cause exists to think a violation has occurred.
+The Legislative Inspector General is required to post on the Internet an overview of the investigative process and a policy for handling and recording investigations.
+To

-If the Commission believes that further investigation is warranted, it can ask the Legislative Inspector General to investigate further, and may also refer the matter for investigation or review by the Attorney General.69 The Legislative Ethics Commission can appoint a Special Legislative Inspector General if the regular Legislative Inspector General takes more than 6 months to complete an investigation without sufficient reason, or the Legislative Inspector General's office itself is under investigation.70 The Commission can also refer allegations to the Attorney General, who can investigate upon receipt of such a referral.71
+If the Commission believes that more investigation is warranted, it can ask the Legislative Inspector General to investigate further, and may also refer the matter for investigation or review by the Attorney General.
+The Legislative Ethics Commission can appoint a Special Legislative Inspector General if the regular Legislative Inspector General takes more than 6 months to complete an investigation without sufficient reason, or the Legislative Inspector General's office itself is under investigation.
+The Commission can also refer allegations to the Attorney General, who can investigate upon receipt of such a referral.

 Each of the four legislative leaders is to appoint an ethics officer for the legislators and employees in that officer's caucus.
 Each ethics officer's duties include (1) reviewing statements of economic interests filed by legislators and employees in that caucus, and (2) providing legislators and employees guidance for interpreting the Act.
-The Act says that legislators and employees can rely on that guidance if they do so in good faith.72
+The Act says that legislators and employees can rely on that guidance if they do so in good faith.

-Disclosure of investigations The identity of a person providing information or reporting possible misconduct to the Legislative Ethics Commission or Legislative Inspector General is to be kept confidential except to the extent that (1) the person consents to disclosure or (2) disclosure is required by law.
-Ethics commismissions acting under the Act are exempt from the Open Meetings Act.
+Disclosure of investigations

+The identity of a person providing information or reporting possible misconduct to the Legislative Ethics Commission or Legislative Inspector General is to be kept confidential except to the extent that (1) the person consents to disclosure or (2) disclosure is required by law.
+Ethics commissions acting under the Act are exempt from the Open Meetings Act.
 Documents obtained or created by the Commission regarding allegations-except the "summary reports" of investigations mentioned earlier-are exempt from disclosure under the Freedom of Information Act unless the Commission finds that a violation has occurred.
-In that case, such documents can be disclosed after deletion of material that is not exempt from disclosure.
-On the other hand, if the Commission completes an administrative proceeding with a conclusion that a violation occurred, it is to make public the entire record of the proceeding before it, including any recommendations made and any discipline imposed.
+If it does, such documents can be disclosed after deletion of material that is exempt from disclosure.
+On the other hand, if the Commission completes an administrative proceeding with a conclusion that a violation occurred, it is to make public the entire record of the proceeding, including any recommendations made and any discipline imposed.

-Other provisions in Article 25 describe procedures to be followed during ethics investigations, 77 and quarterly reports by the Legislative Inspector General and Attorney General under the Act.
-78
+Other provisions in Article 25 describe procedures to be followed during ethics investigations, and quarterly reports by the Legislative Inspector General and Attorney General under the Act.